Archaeology

 The files in savedState are created and used by AppKit.framework, and by talagent(8), which is the background agent that manages state saving and restoration.
 [As noted in the man page, TAL stands for transparent app lifecycle, the original name for “Resume.”
 This was a reference to the never-quite-realized idea that the user should never (need to) know whether or not an app is running or has been silently quit by macOS.
 This is perhaps one of the earliest iOS-ification efforts on macOS, dating all the way back to Mac OS X 10.7 (Lion).]

 A savedState directory contains a few different types of files, each explained below.
+But first, a digression into where to find these directories on modern macOS.

 windows.plist